 FOOD AND TREATS

-When your puppy goes home with you, we'll provide a five to seven day supply of Life's Abundance All Life Stages dog food (the green bag) and Stella and Chewy's Freeze-Dried Lamb, the foods your puppy is currently eating.
+When your puppy goes home with you, we'll provide a five to seven day supply of one of two dry kibble foods--either Life's Abundance All Life Stages dog food (the green bag) or Earthborn Meadow Feast All Life Stages.
+I'll also send with you a sample of Stella and Chewy's Freeze-Dried Lamb, which is another food your puppy is currently eating.
 We recommend you order a bag of each food to have ready when your puppy comes home.
-If you choose to change foods, please wait for a few months to make that change--puppy will do best if the food remains the same until the transition to your home is complete--at least through a full bag of food.
+Please check with me before ordering the kibble for your puppy to make sure you know which one your puppy is eating.
+If you choose to change foods from your puppy's current food, please wait for a few months to make that change--puppy will do best if the food remains the same until the transition to your home is complete--at least through a full bag of food.

 Why Life's Abundance?
 In recent months we have witnessed numerous recalls of large corporation dog foods due to contamination from bacteria, chemicals, sub-standard ingredients, or recently, the most horrifying presence in dog food of pentobarbitol (a drug used to euthanize animals).
 Out of love and concern for the health of our dogs and puppies, we went on a search for a superior dog food with a stellar track record.
 After conducting a careful trial in our home, we have chosen to put all our dogs on Life's Abundance--a high quality dog food that has never had a recall and is manufactured by a small, employee-owned company.
 Crafted with care, this premium quality dog food provides advanced nutrition and is made with wholesome ingredients, relying on the strength of proven nutritional science to promote canine health and longevity.
 Each batch is carefully tested for quality and goes straight from the manufacturer to the consumer.
 Since Life's Abundance is a direct sales company, this means in the unlikely event of a product recall, they know the destination of every product and will reach out directly to each consumer--this is a powerful safety benefit protecting you and your pet.
 As a Life's Abundance Independent Field Representative, I would also be alerted in the event of any recall.